CyberT33N/ModelManager/README.md

 <br><br>

 # 🔗 Model Utils

-<details><summary>Click to expand..</summary>

-- The **Model Utils** class specializes at the moment in creating in-memory models using [MongoDB Memory Server](https://www.npmjs.com/package/mongodb-memory-server) but will maybe extended in the future.
+The **Model Utils** class specializes at the moment in creating in-memory models using [MongoDB Memory Server](https://www.npmjs.com/package/mongodb-memory-server) but will maybe extended in the future.
 .
 This utility is crucial for parallel testing scenarios that require transient databases, allowing developers to create isolated environments that mimic real MongoDB behavior without persistent storage overhead.

+<details><summary>Click to expand..</summary>

 <br>